Chapter 4: Taking A General Glance at Virtual Reality

 A realistic graffiti simulator where users can create street art wherever they please along with realistic spray, colour and drip effects.
 Some locations include train yards, rooftops and abandoned subway stations.

 This virtual reality experience can be compared to an underwater safari experience.
 According to Oculus Rift, “Explore a vivid underwater world full of life including dolphins, sharks, turtles, orcas, sea snakes, rays, whales, manatees, sea lions and even dinosaurs!
-Ocean Rift is divided into 12 unique habitats ranging from coral reefs, shipwrecks and lagoons, to the arctic, the deep and prehistoric seas.
+Ocean Rift is divided into 12 unique habitats ranging from coral reefs, shipwrecks and lagoons, to the Arctic, the deep and prehistoric seas.
 Discover and touch 45+ information points throughout Ocean Rift to learn more about the animals.”

 Virtual reality is certainly an interesting form of technology.
-Being able to go on deep sea expeditions looking at marine wildlife and travelling the world by simply wearing a headset is an impressive advancement.
+Being able to go on deep sea expeditions looking at marine wildlife and traveling the world by simply wearing a headset is an impressive advancement.
 We are going to continue discussing ingenious technological improvements in the last couple chapters.
 Next, we are going to be looking at artificial intelligence and the final chapter will be about augmented reality.
 Check it out soon!